 Lecidea grisella Flörke

-Thallus continuous, smooth, becoming a cracked-areolate, whitish-grey to pale grey-brown crust, cortical surface testing red with sodium hypochlorite; apothecia immersed, flat to slightly convex, grey-pruinose to black.
+Thallus continuous, smooth, becoming rimose or cracked-areolate, whitish-grey to pale grey-brown crust, cortical surface testing strongly red with bleach (sodium hypochlorite); apothecia immersed, flat to slightly convex, grey-pruinose to black.
 Widespread and common on siliceous but nutrient-enriched rocks and stonework (as when mortar has been used with base-poor rocks or birds perch on them).

 Lecidea is, obviously, part of the very large 'Lecidea group' of lichens – crustose species with dark or black apothecia that lack distinct 'thalline' margins, though they will usually have differentiated 'proper' margins the same colour as the disk.
 Microscopic examination of mature apothecia (and sadly they are often not mature) is usually necessary even to be sure of the genus, and field identification of all but a few distinctive species is risky.
 Dobson (2011), pp. 236-7, gives an invaluable analysis of the component genera.

 |On siliceous, montane rocks, Beinn Airein, Isle of Muck, July 2012 (BLS meeting), showing C+ red reaction|

 |Material with apothecia, on urban, sandstone stonework, Paisley, Renfrewshire, June 2011|